CHEM410-003 Physical Chemistry Laboratory Spring 2024

 The following statements outline some of your basic

 responsibilities for this course.
 If you believe you will have difficulty

 meeting these responsibilities, it is essential that we find a way to maximize

 your learning experience.
 Please be in contact with me about any challenges,

 1. I will ask questions immediately if I don't understand instructions or due dates for assignments.

 2. I will organize my time in order to complete assignments in a thoughtful and on-time manner.

 3. I understand that failure of technology is not an excuse for turning assignments in late.

-4. I will review the technical support information in the Blackboard
+needed, I will review the technical support information in the Blackboard

 5. I understand that there are other sources of technology for me to use if my primary source fails, such as libraries, campus labs, or friends' computers.